Do you need inspiration to travel to Italy? Get the popcorn ready and enjoy our list of the best movies set in Italy.

-One of the best psychological thrillers ever, The Talented Mr. Ripley deeply contributed to show to the world the wonderful Italian scenery.
+One of the best psychological thrillers ever, The Talented Mr. Ripley deeply contributed to showing the world the wonderful Italian scenery.

-Shot in Venice, Rome and Campania (the Sorrento peninsula, Naples, Procida, Ischia), the film tells the story of an American boy sent to Italy to convince the son of a millionaire to return to the United States.
+Shot in Venice, Rome, and Campania (the Sorrento peninsula, Naples, Procida, and Ischia), the film tells the story of an American boy sent to Italy to convince the son of a millionaire to return to the United States.

 The movie is set in the 1950s, during the Italian economic boom.
-We follow the protagonist in a journey full of plot twists, as we get to know a different Italy (though not too different) from what we know today.
-In the movie we see plenty of sailing and wonderful villas, thanks to the wealthy lifestyle of the rich American boy.
+We follow the protagonist on a journey full of plot twists as we get to know a different Italy (though not too different) from what we know today.
+In the movie, we see plenty of sailing and wonderful villas, thanks to the wealthy lifestyle of the rich American boy.